adithiBalajee/Box-Office-Mojo-/README.md

 **Author**: Adithi Balajee
 **Course**: Data Science @ County College of Morris
-**Project**: Data Analysis and Visualization
 **Date**: Spring 2025
+**Project**:  Web Scraped Data Analysis and Visualizations
 ---

 ## Purpose of the Project

 The purpose of this project is to collect and analyze weekend box office data from the United States across the years 2020 to 2024.
-The data was scraped from the website [Box Office Mojo](https://www.boxofficemojo.com/weekend/by-year/) using a Python-based web scraping pipeline built with the `requests` and `BeautifulSoup` libraries.
+The data was scraped from the website [Box Office Mojo](https://www.boxofficemojo.com/weekend/by-year/) using a Python-based web scraping pipeline built with the `BeautifulSoup` library.

 This project is designed to apply practical data science skills, including web scraping, data cleaning, exploratory data analysis, and visualization.
-The goal is to answer questions about trends, patterns, and shifts, in movie releases and revenues using scraped data structured into a pandas DataFrame.
+The goal is to answer questions about trends, patterns, and shifts, in movie releases and revenues using the scraped data.

 The analysis explores questions such as:
 - Which year had the highest total weekend box office revenue?